Plastic Bonding Adhesives

 ADHESIVE – PLASTIC to PLASTIC BOND

-For the vast majority of plastics cyanoacrylates (instant adhesives), UV curable adhesives, two component acrylics, epoxies, or poyurethanes offer excellent adhesion.
+For the vast majority of plastics cyanoacrylates (instant adhesives), UV curable adhesives, two-component acrylics, epoxies, or polyurethanes offer excellent adhesion.

 Here is a quick list of ideas for difficult-to-bond plastics

-- Polyolefins (like polypropylene and polyethylene) see the featured product TA4610 below.
+- Polyolefins (like polypropylene and polyethylene) see the featured products TA4610 & TA4611 below.

 - Santoprene and Silicone rubber use Permabond Primer POP then bond with Permabond cyanoacrylate.

-- A popular marine plastic glue is methyl methacrylate adhesives (MMA), which has very good water resistance.
-MMA are also popular within industrial applications.
+- A popular marine plastic glue is methyl methacrylate adhesives (MMA), which have very good water resistance.
+MMAs are also popular within industrial applications.

 - Bond untreated polyolefin